 I accompanied my daughter to school for the freshman orientation yesterday.
 I was thankful that the school allowed parents to enter the auditorium and listen to the orientation.
 The event was well-organized and concluded on time.
 The resource persons have explained well the mission and vision of the school.
 Important things new students need to know were presented through an audio-visual presentation.
 The students seem excited about the co curricular activities they can participate in besides the activities in their academic program.
 And just before the program ended, one of the speakers advised the students that in order for them to be successful in their studies, they need a lot of hard work and prayers.

-I feel a little nostalgic today so I’m reposting one of my old entries about my great granddad.
+I feel a little nostalgic today, so I’m reposting one of my old blog entries about my great-granddad.
 I found out that my great-grandfather, Julio Lauriaga, was part of the first wave of Filipino immigrants to Hawaii.
-It was in 2015 when I found a Facebook page (unfortunately it was no longer available) which helps one find his relatives who may have worked in Hawaii in 1900s.

-for Hawaii.
 He later married a native Hawaiian woman and bore four children.
-My

-great-grandfather supported his family by working as supervisor at a vast
+My great-grandfather supported his family by working as a supervisor at a vast pineapple plantation.

-the real cause of his death and the reason for leaving his wife or ex-wife in
+There was sketchy information about the real cause of his death and the reason for leaving his wife or ex-wife in Hawaii…

 From the said FB page, I found Filipino Worker #102 named Julio Lauriaga – My great-grandfather.